What if you invested in Costco in 2023?

 What this return means

-In compound terms that is roughly 19.8% a year, well above what a broad index has historically returned.
-The same $1,000 in an S&P 500 index fund would be about $1,916 over the identical span, so the index came out ahead by roughly $4.
-The index compounded at about 19.9% a year, a reminder that a single stock can lag a basket of them.
+In compound terms that is roughly 20% a year, well above what a broad index has historically returned.
+The same $1,000 in an S&P 500 index fund over the same span would be about $1,922, so Costco beat the index by roughly $27.
+The index compounded at about 19.5% a year over that period.

 Getting here meant sitting through real volatility.
 The best single year was 2025 at +41.8%, and the worst was 2024 at +40.1%.
 These figures use split-adjusted closing prices and exclude dividends, taxes, trading fees, and inflation, so a real after-tax result would differ.